Home Appreciation: What Does Appreciation Mean And How Is It Calculated?

 Do manufactured homes appreciate?

 Manufactured homes are increasingly popular due to their overall affordability and growing commitment to provide the same amenities as traditional forms of housing.
 The good news is manufactured homes are found to appreciate at the same market rate as traditional homes, so you don’t have to worry about sacrificing future value if you choose this form of affordable living.
+However, this is typically only true if the manufactured home is permanently affixed to the land (real property).
+It may also be easier to finance these types of homes that have a permanent foundation.
+Rocket Mortgage® offers financing on manufactured homes built on or after June 15, 1976 that are permanently affixed to the land (real property) and have a HUD tag.
+FHA loans for manufactured homes require a foundation inspection according to the standards set by the Permanent Foundations Guide for Manufactured Housing.
+If you've had a prior inspection, that can be used to qualify.

 The Bottom Line